 Buies Creek East is ideally situated in close proximity to existing infrastructure, making it a prime candidate for a pilot Village District.
-Its location allows for seamless integration with the surrounding urban fabric, street network, and natural areas along the Cape Fear tributaries of Buies Creek and East Buies Creek, providing direct and efficient access
+Its location allows for seamless integration with the surrounding urban fabric, street network, and natural areas along the Cape Fear tributaries of Buies Creek and East Buies Creek, providing direct and efficient access to major thoroughfares and nearby neighborhoods.
+This connectivity not only facilitates ease of movement for residents but also supports Campbell University, a large employment base, and local businesses by ensuring a steady flow of customers, goods and services.
+Additionally, the presence of established infrastructure, including utilities and transportation links, reduces the complexity and cost of development, allowing for a smoother, faster implementation process.

 The selection of East Buies Creek as the site for a new Village District will have a profound impact on the local community and the broader region.
 Reinforcing Buies Creek Main Street as the central hub in this area, the new village development will serve as a catalyst for economic growth, attracting new businesses, residents, and visitors.
 The district will be designed to be pedestrian-oriented supporting a mix of residential, commercial, and recreational uses, fostering a vibrant, self-sustaining community.
 This development will create new job opportunities, stimulate local commerce, and enhance property values, contributing to the overall prosperity of Harnett County.
-Furthermore, by concentrating development in Buies Creek East, the district can serve as a model for sustainable, walkable communities in the region retail, public spaces, civic, institutional and amenities.
+Furthermore, by concentrating development in Buies Creek East, the district can serve as a model for sustainable, walkable communities in the reaion

+One of the key advantages of Buies Creek East is the availability of contiguous parcels that can be easily assembled for new development.
+This allows for a cohesive and well-planned village district, where land can be efficiently utilized to create a balanced mix of diverse housing, retail, public spaces, civic, institutional and amenities.
 The ability to assemble these parcels without significant legal or logistical hurdles ensures that the new village district can proceed without the delays often associated with land acquisition in more fragmented areas.
 This contiguous land assembly also supports the creation of a unified design vision for the district, where public spaces, streets, and buildings are harmoniously integrated to create a strong sense of place and community identity.

-One of the key advantages of Buies Creek East is the availability of contiguous parcels that can be easily assembled for new development.
-This allows for a cohesive and well-planned village district, where land can be efficiently utilized to create a balanced mix of diverse housing,